anvit25/anvit25/README.md

 - 👋 Hi, I’m @anvit25
-- 👀 I’m interested in Rust, Haskell and Python
+- 👀 I’m interested in Python as well as Functional Programming
-- 📖 I'm currently studying Statistics at Indian Statistical Institue, Kolkata.
+- 📖 I'm currently studying Statistics (M. Stat) at Indian Statistical Institue, Kolkata.
 - 📫 You can reach me at anvit25@gmail.com